svidgen/www.thepointless.com/README.md

 If you don't have `node`, (including `npm`), you'll need to [install it](https://nodejs.org/en/).

-If you don't have `yarn`, install that too:
+To install deps and start your local dev server:

 ```
-npm i -g yarn
+npm i && npm run start
 ```

-And finally, install dependencies and run it:
+*Or*, if you have `yarn` installed:

 ```
 yarn && yarn start
 ```

 This should start the site on [localhost:9999](http://localhost:9999) and automatically open it in your default browser.
-Changes you make to the source (in `src`) will automatically trigger a rebuild, which should be immediately visible in your browser.
+Changes you make to the source (in `src`) will automatically trigger a rebuild.
+There's no auto-refresh in the browser.
+(Click the refresh button to see your changes.)

 When you're satisfied with your work, commit it, push it, and submit a PR.